OpenVidu/openvidu.io-docs/docs/deployment/pro/on-premises.md

 We recommend to configure an External Elasticsearch and Kibana.
 Take a look into how to configure it [here](openvidu-pro/monitoring-elastic-stack/#configuring-an-external-elastic-stack)

+If you don't want to use Elasticsearch and Kibana, you can disable it by setting the `OPENVIDU_PRO_ELASTICSEARCH` parameter to `false` in the `/opt/openvidu/.env` file of your deployment.
+This will disable the Elasticsearch and Kibana services so OpenVidu Server Pro will not send any history sessions, logs or metrics to Elasticsearch.

 <br>

 ##### Coturn Configuration